 4. Make a fruity appetiser

 Pineapple and papaya contain digestive enzymes called bromelain and papain.
-These help pre-digest our food, which minimises fermentation and bloating within the gut.
+These may help to pre-digest our food, which minimises fermentation and bloating within the gut.

 Try pineapple, payaya and rocket as an appetiser with a lemon and olive oil dressing.